Areas of Support

 There are many things that most of us take for granted such as relaxing in front of the TV in the evenings, having a meal, brushing teeth or having a shower, interacting with siblings and going to bed.
 However, this may not be that simple for some families as many individuals with additional support needs often struggle in these areas.
 As many hours are spent at home, supported by caregivers rather than professionals, structuring the home environment can be overwhelming.

 When a client comes to us, their families are usually dealing with behaviours of concern, issues regarding independent living skills and structuring family life.
 The client may present with behaviours which can affect the whole social fabric of the family.
-For instance, they may be afraid to bring guests to the house because of embarrassment by behaviours like spilling drinks, grabbing or repetitive vocalisations.
+For instance, they may be afraid to bring guests to the house because of embarrassment by behaviours like spilling drinks, grabbing or the ability to tolerate others at the family home.

 Behaviour Detectives helps to find suitable strategies for the home environment and provides parental coaching.
 With the help of our trained therapists, caregivers can implement the behaviours support plan to reduce behaviours of concern, overcome deficits in the area of independent living skills and identify suitable leisure activities.
 Whereas at times, Behaviour Detectives places the emphasis on understanding that certain behaviours are part of the person, rather than creating behaviour change.